Case Study: How to return a good SQL execution plan from 10g days after an 11g migration

 alter session set optimizer_features_enable='10.2.0.4';

-Luckily enough Oracle finished the SQL execution in less than 6 minutes.
-At this point I knew that sql plan with hash value 810205201 was a good execution plan I need to force 11G to use.
+Luckily enough, Oracle finished the SQL execution in less than 6 minutes.
+At this point I knew that SQL plan with hash value 810205201 was a good execution plan that I needed to force 11G to use.

-How to get 11G to use 10G execution plan
+How to get 11G to use the 10G execution plan

-The next challenge was to get SQL with exactly the same SQL text as application used (exactly the same SQL_ID) and set a SQL plan baseline.
-I am working from Australia and the client’s team is based in North America.
-Therefore I couldn’t just call the developer and ask to re-execute the SQL.
+The next challenge was to get SQL with exactly the same SQL text as the application used (exactly the same SQL_ID) and set a SQL plan baseline.
+I work from Australia and the client's team is based in North America.
+Therefore, I couldn't just call the developer and ask to re-execute the SQL.
 I had to come with a method that would allow me to find the exact SQL text without executing it.
-As the SQL’s execution took a lot of resources Oracle captured SQL in AWR repository (the client had Diagnostic license).
-I have used the following statement to get the SQL and associated “good” execution plan in a shared pool.
+The SQL's execution took a lot of resources Oracle captured SQL in AWR repository.
+(The client had a Diagnostic license.)
+I used the following statement to get the SQL and associated "good" execution plan in a shared pool.

 alter session set optimizer_features_enable='10.2.0.4';